chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 - `excludeStories` -- exports in the story file that should not be rendered as stories by Storybook.
 - `argTypes` -- specify the [args](https://storybook.js.org/docs/react/api/argtypes) behavior in each story.

 To define our stories, we export a function for each of our test states to generate a story.
-The story is a function that returns a rendered element (i.e. a component with a set of props) in a given state---exactly like a [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).
+The story is a function that returns a rendered element (i.e. a component with a set of props) in a given state---exactly like a [Functional Component](https://reactjs.org/docs/components-and-props.html).

 As we have multiple permutations of our component, it's convenient to assign it to a `Template` variable.
 Introducing this pattern in your stories will reduce the amount of code you need to write and maintain.